 Some full-time workers are fortunate enough to qualify for a great health insurance plan through their employer.
 However, some employer-sponsored plans may not be effective for all of your needs, or your portion of the premium may be too expensive for your budget.
 Some people, such as contract workers and self-employed individuals, may only have access to individual policies and may be responsible for the full premium amount.
 Under current laws, you may qualify for a tax credit on your health insurance premium.
 However, there are eligibility requirements that you must meet in order to qualify for this credit.

 Standard Income Requirements That Play a Factor

 The income requirement is one of the most significant eligibility requirements that you must meet if you want to qualify for this tax benefit.
-To meet the income requirements, your gross annual income must fall in between the range of the full poverty line limit and up to 400 percent of the poverty line limit.
+To meet the income requirements, your gross annual income must fall in between the range of full poverty line limit and up to 400 percent of the poverty line limit.
 Those whose income falls below this range, you may qualify in select circumstances.
 However, those who earn income above this limit will not qualify for a tax credit and must pay premium expenses in full on their own.
-Keep in mind that the income requirements regarding the premium credit relates to the number of individuals in the home.
-There are different requirements for income limits and ranges depending on whether you have one, two or four or more individuals residing the home.
+Keep in mind that the income requirements regarding the premium credit relate to the number of individuals in the home.
+There are different requirements for income limits and ranges depending on whether you have one, two or four or more individuals residing in the home.

 Identifying Your Options When Filing Your Taxes